How Do I Pay for Home Care?

-- Other Options: Various grants and special funding may be available via local programs and projects, such as from the Area Agency on Aging, disease organizations, etc. Workers’ compensation and auto insurance may cover the services.
+Various grants and special funding may be available via local programs and projects, such as from the Area Agency on Aging, Alzheimer Association, etc.

 *It’s important to note that many of these options can vary by state, county, insurance plan, and eligibility.
 Not every office can process each type of payment source.
 Call your local Homewatch CareGivers for more information.

 Providing the highest quality of care at an affordable cost.
 Our local caregivers are trained, background-checked, and insured.
 This is our promise to you.About Our Caregivers